|

-Consequently, mastering MiniScript is a two-step process consisting of: 1) studying EasyScript abbreviation method and 2) learning how to write EasyScript abbreviations with non-alphabetical special symbols assigned to represent an individual alphabet letter.
-Special symbols from the conventional QWERTY keyboard are used which are familiar to any person using a computer and require little or no training.
+2) how to write EasyScript abbreviations with special non-alphabetical symbols assigned to represent an individual alphabet letter.
+It uses special symbols from the conventional QWERTY keyboard so if you can use a computer you can learn MiniScript.

 Miniscript Shorthand | details